-9) Create video Sitemaps: If you include a video on your website, creating and submitting a Sitemap for that video will make it easier for search engines to find and index your videos; return SERP results that lead people to watch the video on your website, rather than YouTube; and improve the visual presence of your SERP listing with the addition of a video thumbnail.
+9. Create video Sitemaps: If you include a video on your website, creating and submitting an XML Sitemap for that video will make it easier for search engines to find and index your videos; return SERP results that lead people to watch the video on your website, rather than YouTube; and improve the visual presence of your SERP listing with the addition of a video thumbnail.

 Video marketing is a vast industry that could easily merit a few thousand words.
 I’ve tried to keep it brief in this article, but I would love to know what questions you have.
 Leave your video SEO questions in the comments section below and you may get one of my world-famous 600-word comment responses, or even a blog post dedicated to answering your question in depth.

 EDITOR’S NOTE: Optimizing multimedia content is just one of 18 lessons in our free Search Engine Optimization Tutorial.
 We invite you to try it out!

 21 Replies to “10 Video SEO Tips To Improve Rank and User Experience”

 Excellent tips!
 To rank higher on YouTube I personally prefer using a tool called Tuberank Jeet.
 It helps to build highly successful and insanely popular YouTube channels and it is built with the latest YouTube algorithms to help you rank faster and better with a minimum effort.
 I think this tool will be a great addition to your blog.

 Thank you for these tips.
 I’m a very frustrated SEO who’s trying to get this “video seo” thing figured out.
 Here’s my problem: I’ve tried and tested just about everything but still cannot get my video thumbnail image to appear in Google search results, or for Google video search to show that it’s grabbed the page where the video resides.
 Here’s the sites where I’m testing: